 The Constitution's federalist structure is designed, in part, to preserve safe harbors where political minorities can thrive and even push back against a prevailing practice or ideology.
-See The Federalist No. 10 (James Madison).9 Its enumerated federal powers
+See The Federalist No. 10 (James Madison).
+10 Its enumerated federal

-9 "Either the existence of the same passion or interest in a majority at the same time must be prevented, or the majority, having such coexistent passion or interest, must be rendered,
+10 "Either the existence of the same passion or interest in a majority at the same time must be prevented, or the majority, having such coexistent passion or interest, must be rendered, (by their number and local situation, unable to concert and carry into effect schemes of oppression.
+A republic, by which I mean a government in which the scheme of representation takes place, opens a different prospect, and promises the cure for which we are seeking."
+The Federalist No. 10 (James Madison).